deganandapriyambada/degananda.com/_posts/hyperstack/kubernetes/2025-05-01-Debugging-an-OKD-Single-Node-Installation.md

 ---
 layout: posts
 author: Degananda Ferdian
-categories: Containerization
+categories: containerization
 series-code: HSD001
 excerpt: Must used debugging command to check openshift and bootkube status during bootstrapping process
-tags: OKD Kubernetes
+tags: okd kubernetes
-topics: OKD
+topics: okd
 subtitle: Hello world subtitle of this post
 ptype: Review
 background: Installing OKD (especially single node with user provisioned infrastructure) is challenging.
 There are some important command that need to be used to debug the boostrapping process